Zildj1an/SELEX/README.md

 ## [1] Biotechnological Designs 🔬

 Folder OT_Robot contains biotechnological protocols for obtaining trained libraries of DNA aptamer molecules automated with the Opentrons OT-2 robot.
 This protocol is part of our contribution to the 2019 iGEM international biotechnology competition.
-For the thermocycler we built the Ninja-PCR.
+For the thermocycler we built the Ninja-PCR (original from [hisashin](https://github.com/hisashin/NinjaPCR/)).
 More information about the entire project can be found in our <a href = "https://2019.igem.org/Team:MADRID_UCM/Landing">website</a>.

 The small-sized thermal cycler is controlled via motherboard Ninja-PCR Arduino-alike, as shown above, manually welded, whose code is in NinjaPCR [folder](https://github.com/Zildj1an/SELEX/tree/master/NinjaPCR).
 You can update a new binary since ESP8266 SystemOnChip includes the TCP/IP stack.
 We also recommend the usage of an external Raspberry Pi to uninterruptedly provide the robot with Wi-Fi.
 You can find more information about usage at [5].